 Nine: Do you ever discuss alternative options for menopausal or vaginal issues?
 Herbals, acupuncture, etc.?

 I do discuss these with my patients.
 There are several herbs marketed for menopausal symptoms.
-I find that most commonly women are taking raspberry leaf, soy products, or black cohosh.
+I find that most commonly women are taking raspberry leaf, soy products, or black cohosh to relieve menopause symptoms.